Climate and emissions

 An initiative of the Climate Council, the partnership brings together cities and towns around Australia that are leading the way in cutting their emissions.
 The partnership gives Council the chance to work with like-minded councils on new ways to reduce emissions, while making financial savings at the same time.

-Council has pledged five key actions to reduce its climate impact, including:
+Council has pledged five key actions to reduce its climate impact:

-- rolling out more energy-efficiency measures, including LED streetlights
+- roll-out more energy-efficiency measures, including LED streetlights

 Twenty per cent of electricity used by Council is sourced from renewable energy.
 We have installed over 3,000 solar panels at 28 Council facilities across Eurobodalla Shire.
 The solar panels can produce over 750kW of power when the sun shines.